 We and some brokers "household" the Letter from our Chairman & CEO, Annual Report on Form 10-K and other proxy materials, delivering a single copy of each to multiple stockholders sharing an address unless contrary instructions have been received from the affected stockholders.
 Once you have received notice from your broker or us that they or we will be householding materials to your address, householding will continue until you are notified otherwise or until you revoke your consent.
 If at any time you no longer wish to participate in householding and would prefer to receive a separate copy of the proxy materials, including the Letter from our Chairman & CEO and Annual Report on Form 10-K, or if you are receiving multiple copies of the proxy materials and wish to receive only one, please notify your broker, if your shares are held in a brokerage account, or us, if you hold registered shares, at which time we will promptly deliver separate copies of the materials to each of the affected stockholders or discontinue the practice, according to your wishes.
-You can notify us by sending a written request to Harsco Corporation, Two Logan Square, 100-120 North 18th Street, 17th Floor, Philadelphia, PA 19103 or by calling (267) 857-8715.
+You can notify us by sending a written request to Enviri Corporation, Two Logan Square, 100-120 North 18th Street, 17th Floor, Philadelphia, PA 19103 or by calling (267) 857-8715.

-Stockholder Proposals and Nominations for Presentation at 2024 Annual Meeting of Stockholders
+Stockholder Proposals and Nominations for Presentation at 2025 Annual Meeting of Stockholders

-The 2023 Annual Meeting of Stockholders is expected to be held on April 17, 2023.
-If one of our stockholders wishes to submit a proposal for consideration at the 2024 Annual Meeting of Stockholders, such proposal must be received at our executive offices no later than November 10, 2023 to be considered for inclusion in our Proxy Statement and Proxy Card relating to the 2023 Annual Meeting of Stockholders.
-Although a stockholder proposal received after such date will not be entitled to inclusion in our Proxy Statement and Proxy Card, a stockholder can submit a proposal for consideration at the 2023 Annual Meeting of Stockholders in accordance with our by-laws if written notice is mailed and received at the principal executive offices of the Company not earlier than the close of business on the 120th day and not later than the close of business on the 90th day prior to the first anniversary of the preceding year's annual meeting (i.e., not later than January 20, 2024); provided, however, that in the event that the date of the annual meeting is more than 30 days before or more than 60 days after such annual meeting and not later than the close of business on the 120th day prior to such annual meeting and not later than the close of business on the 90th day prior to such annual meeting or, if the first public announcement or notice of the date of such annual meeting is made or given to stockholders less than 100 days prior to the date of such annual meeting is mailed, whichever first occurs.
+The 2024 Annual Meeting of Stockholders is expected to be held on April 18, 2024.
+If one of our stockholders wishes to submit a proposal for consideration at the 2025 Annual Meeting of Stockholders, such proposal must be received at our executive offices no later than November 10, 2024 to be considered for inclusion in our Proxy Statement and Proxy Card relating to the 2025 Annual Meeting of Stockholders.
+Although a stockholder proposal received after such date will not be entitled to inclusion in our Proxy Statement and Proxy Card, a stockholder can submit a proposal for consideration at the 2024 Annual Meeting of Stockholders in accordance with our by-laws if written notice is mailed and received at the principal executive offices of the Company not earlier than the close of business on the 120th day and not later than the close of business on the 90th day prior to the first anniversary of the preceding year's annual meeting (i.e., not later than January 18, 2025); provided, however, that in the event that the date of the annual meeting is more than 30 days before or more than 60 days after such anniversary date, notice by the stockholder in order to be timely must be delivered not earlier than the close of business on the 120th day prior to such annual meeting or, if the first public announcement or notice of the date of such annual meeting is made or given to stockholders less than 100 days prior to the date of such annual meeting, the close of business on the 10th day following the day on which public announcement was made or notice of the date of such meeting is mailed, whichever first occurs.